IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, oil company

 Sensitivities to different variables have been estimated using certain simplifying assumptions.
 For example, lower oil and gas price or production sensitivities do not fully reflect the specific impacts for each contractual arrangement and will not capture all favourable impacts that may arise from cost deflation or savings.
 A detailed calculation in either segment at any given price or production profile may, therefore, produce a different result.

-Conversely, a reduction in the value in use of those assets carried at a value below their respective values in use would result in an adverse impact on the relevant goodwill headroom.
-It is estimated that a 33% (2020 28%) reduction in revenue throughout each year of the remaining life of those assets, either as a result of adverse price or production conditions or a combination of each, would cause the recoverable amount to be equal to the carrying amount of goodwill and related net non-current assets of the oil production and operations segment.
-For gas & low carbon energy a 20% (2020 20%) reduction would have the same result.
+It is estimated that a 27% (2021 33%) reduction in revenue throughout each year of the remaining life of those assets, either as a result of adverse price or production conditions or a combination of each, would cause the recoverable amount to be equal to the carrying amount of goodwill and related net non-current assets of the oil production and operations segment.
+For gas & low carbon energy an 18% (2021 20%) reduction would have the same result.

 It is estimated that no reasonably possible change in the discount rate would cause the recoverable amount to be equal to the carrying amount of goodwill and related net non-current assets of either segment.